quitepeculiar/SuperHi-Foundation-HTML-CSS-JS-Course/week-2-patio-184/README.md

 ### SuperHi: Foundation HTML, CSS + JavaScript

-# Chapter 1: Sally Hart
+# Chapter 2: Patio

-This is a simple website showcasing HTML and CSS and using the parallax effect.
-This is the first project on SuperHi's Foundation course.
+This is a static front page for a nonexistant business in London.

+It was put together with basic HTML and CSS to showcase a single-column website and to use media queries in order to make it responsive.

 I previously had these projects in my GitHub, but they were copy/pasted into Atom directly from the SuperHi Editor, so they didn't render properly. 😓 Also, each chapter/project had its own GitHub repository.